ThePMO/upod/README.md

 ## Release Builds
 Unfortunately I never managed it to create release builds using sbt-android.
 Thus for release builds you need to use gradle.
 I include the `gradle-android-scala-plugin` to compile the Scala code.

-# Suggestions for first Tasks
-Here are some suggestions of what you should change first about uPod:

-- **uPod Services:** Originally uPod implemented the sync using its own web services.
-Some time ago I've switchted to Google Drive for synchronizing data.
-The uPod web services were still there, but mainly for maintenance tasks.
-You should remove the access to these services as they are no longer available and required.